Background

 Centre Aim

-To measure and enhance the quality of nursing and midwifery clinical placements through rigorous evaluation and quality improvement processes.
+To monitor and inform the enhancement of the educational quality of degree-level nursing and midwifery student clinical placements across Australia.